-Symptoms like those of cerebral palsy can have a number of different causes and aren't necessarily a sign of anything serious.
+Symptoms like those of cerebral palsy can have a number of different causes and are not necessarily a sign of anything serious.

-Your child may be referred to specialists in child development who can do some checks and tests to see if there is a problem.
+Your child may be referred to specialists in child development who can do some checks and tests.

 Causes of cerebral palsy

-Cerebral palsy can occur if a baby's brain doesn't develop normally while in the womb, or is damaged during or soon after birth.
+Cerebral palsy can happen if a baby's brain does not develop normally while they're in the womb, or is damaged during or soon after birth.

 Causes of cerebral palsy include:

 - bleeding in the baby's brain or reduced blood and oxygen supply to their brain

 - an infection caught during pregnancy